-2.10.
+2.6.
 Laboratory Notes

 These are very brief descriptions of special devices, equipment modifications, techniques for accomplishing certain tasks etc. A simple schematic drawing may often be preferable to an actual photograph of the apparatus.
-These articles will not be refereed.
+These articles should not normally exceed 500 words and will not be refereed.

-2.11.
+2.7.
 Computer Program Abstracts

-This section provides a rapid means of communicating up-to-date information concerning both new programs or systems and significant updates to existing ones.
+This section provides a rapid means of communicating up-todate information concerning both new programs or systems and significant updates to existing ones.
 Either the names and addresses of those people outside the author's laboratory who have used and tested the program(s) or a source-code listing and test execution should be provided.
 These will be sent to the referees as supporting material but will not be published or deposited in any form.
 A Computer Program Abstract should not exceed 500 words in length and should use the standard format given in J. Appl.
 Cryst.
 (1985), 18, 189-190.

-2.12.
+2.8.
 Letters to the Editor

-These may deal with non-technical aspects of crystallography, its role, its propagation, the proper function of its Societies etc., or may make a technical observation that would usefully be brought to a wider audience.
-Letters should be sent to the Editor only.
-They will not be refereed.
+These may deal with non-technical aspects of synchrotron radiation, its role, its propagation, the proper functions of its Societies etc. or may make a technical observation that would usefully be brought to wider attention.

-2.13.
+2.9.
 New Commercial Products

 Announcements of new commercial products are published free of charge.
 The descriptions, up to 300 words or the equivalent if a figure is included, should give the manufacturer's full address.
-All correspondence should be sent to the Editor.